Twometer/twometer-vr/TVR.Service/README.md

 # Service
 The Service is the core of TwometerVR.
 It is the bridge between all the connected devices and SteamVR, provides a user interface and handles visual controller tracking using the webcam.

-> This is the rewrite for the service in order to make it more user-friendly and versatile.

 ## Project structure
 - Core libraries
   - `TVR.Service.Core`: Contains all the tracking and processing logic